ThibaultJanBeyer/blog.thibaultjanbeyer.com-v2/_posts/2019-05-24-quick-guide-js-event-loop.md

 8. [Best Practice](#best-practice)
 9. [Further Reading](#further-reading)

-## How does the event loop look like ?
+## How does the event loop look like?

 Here is my representation of the event loop: